php-twinfield/twinfield/readme.md

 );
 ```

-The example below will look for the defaul messages plus the "Bad Gateway" message.
+The example below will look for the default messages plus the "Bad Gateway" message.

 ```php
 $options = new ApiOptions(